 More than $10,000 damage because the front differential fluid was not filled.

-Review about: Jiffy Lube Oil Change.
+Product or Service Mentioned: Jiffy Lube Oil Change.

 Monetary Loss: $10408.